-Your proposal must be approved by your committee and the Human Subjects office prior to collecting data.
-Data collected prior to committee approval of your proposal or approval from the University of Arizona Human Subjects Committee may not be used in your dissertation study.
+Your proposal must be approved by your committee and the University of Arizona Human Subjects Protection Program prior to collecting data.
+Data collected prior to committee approval of your proposal or approval from the University of Arizona Institutional Review Board (IRB) may not be used in your dissertation study.

-You are required to complete Human Subjects training and become certified before you may submit your Human Subjects application.
+You are required to complete human subjects training and become certified before you may submit your human subjects application.
 See p.
 11 for more information.

-You may not collect data until you have written notification of approval from Human Subjects Board.
-Your advisor plays a critical role in preparation of an accurate and complete Human Subjects application.
-Your Human Subjects application needs to be approved by 1) a department representative, 2) the department head and 3) the University committee.
+You may not collect data until you have written notification of approval from the IRB.
+Your advisor plays a critical role in preparation of an accurate and complete IRB application.
+Your IRB application needs to be approved by 1) a department representative, 2) the department head and 3) the University committee.
 Expect to make revisions after each reviewer.
-Allow at least 4 - 6 weeks for your Human Subjects application to be approved by the university committee.
+Allow at least 4-6 weeks for your IRB application to be approved by the university committee.
 If you conduct research in a school district, you will need to complete the district review process as well.
 Consult with the district for criteria and guidelines.